What To Expect During The Divorce Process

 During the divorce process, try to come prepared

 You may never see more paper produced in your life than what is required for a divorce, especially one contested in a court of law.
+There are many divorce papers involved that you will have to review.
 It can be helpful to get a jump on things so that if your attorney needs certain paperwork, for instance, you can have it ready in an instant.
 They may need to provide copies of documents to opposing counsel or reference them in a motion being made to the court.

 Examples of documents that may be needed in a divorce include tax returns, paycheck stubs or proof of monthly income, credit card statements, utility bills, a list of marital assets and debts, and copies of all documents related to checking and savings accounts, as well as retirement information and information related to other investment accounts and properties.
 It’s often wise to gather and copy important documents before you even hire an attorney.